February 3, 2012

 Years ago there was a movie "The Parent Trap", but these days a thought popped into my head, "The Teacher Trap".
 More specifically, "The Martial Arts Teacher Trap."

 I shall explain.
-In recent years I have come to the sudden realization, as many of you have heard me say at seminars and in classes that we, as martial arts instructors, tend to have an inflated opinion of ourselves and our abilities.
+In recent years I have come to the sudden realization that we, as martial arts instructors, tend to have an inflated opinion of ourselves and our abilities.

-Through our dojo/martial arts studio experience we tend to believe we can do all sorts of fancy knife disarms, throw opponents around like rag dolls and pretty much be Arnold Schwarzenegger, Jean Claude Van Damme, and Sylvester Stallone all rolled into one.
+Through our dojo/martial arts studio experience we tend to believe we can do all sorts of fancy knife disarms, throw opponents around like rag dolls and be Arnold Schwarzenegger, Jean Claude Van Damme, and Bruce Lee all rolled into one.

-Being the highest ranked belt in the dojo tends to give us a feeling of power; we think that on the street we can duplicate our dojo success.
+Being the highest ranked belt in the dojo tends to give us a feeling of power; we think our dojo abilities are realistic.

 All martial arts originally developed as a means of self defense.
 On the street, in the forests, in the villages, wherever men defended themselves one thing is for sure: they used simple techniques.
 They used gross motor moves.